playcanvas/developer.playcanvas.com/docs/user-manual/graphics/gaussian-splatting.md

 #### 2. Use the Inria Tools

 Inria's [SIGGRAPH 2023 paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) links to a toolset on [GitHub](https://github.com/graphdeco-inria/gaussian-splatting) that you can download and use to generate splats from a set of images.
-These tools are more complicated to configure and use but do offer fine grained control over the generation process.
+These tools are more complicated to configure and use but do offer fine-grained control over the generation process.

 ### Editing Splats